evagabriela/WDI/curriculum/week-02/03_objects/README.md

 - Create arrays and access/manipulate elements in arrays

----
+***

 <a name="opening"></a>
-## Opening (# mins)
+## Opening (10 mins)
-- Review pre-work, projects, or exit ticket, if applicable
-- Review current lesson objectives
-- Reference general course content or topics (e.g. code or concepts that have been used across multiple lessons)
-- Include Hook / Real-world Relevance (why the content from this lesson is useful or important)

-> Instructor Note: Use instructor notes to talk directly to instructors.
-Otherwise, write out lesson directions and materials in a student-facing voice.

-Check: Ask students to define, explain, or recall any **general** prior concepts or tools.

-***

-<a name="introduction"></a>
-## Introduction: Topic (# mins)

 In this unit, our focus is objects, an exciting aspect of JavaScript that ties into many of the concepts you’ve already learned.

 Once you get to know objects, you’ll realize how much easier your coding life can be.

+Check: Think/Pair/Share: Ask students to define, explain, or recall anything they already know about objects.

 #### The limitations of Arrays